Do you have a deep interest in the brain, spine, nerves, and muscles and like serving people? If yes, consider a career as a Neurologist.

 Examine patients to determine the type and extent of injuries and illnesses of the human brain, spinal cord, nerves, and muscle tissues.

-Use molecular biology, electrophysiology, functional neuroimaging, etc. to treat muscle diseases and cognitive disorders that impact the behaviour and thinking of a person
+Use molecular biology, electrophysiology, and functional neuroimaging to treat muscle diseases and cognitive disorders impacting a person's behaviour and thinking.

-Offer critical inputs to neurosurgeons before performing any major surgical treatment on the brain
+Offer critical inputs to neurosurgeons before performing any primary surgical treatment on the brain.

-Undertake lab tests, diagnostic procedures, and analyse test reports to make diagnoses
+Undertake lab tests and diagnostic procedures, and analyse test reports to make diagnoses

 Prescribe and manage drugs and remedial measures